 - “Children’s Learning from Sesame Street”, Marie-Louise Mares, Assistant Professor, Department of Communication Arts.

-For more information on how to conduct research at the Preschool Lab, click here.
+For more information on how to conduct research at the Child Development Lab, click here.

 As part of our mission statement, we take pride in sharing our knowledge and experiences with others.
 Our staff is encouraged to engage in outreach activities, such as hosting international visitors, serving on committees, providing continuing education to other teachers in the community or helping organize community service projects.